nengo/nengo-dl/README.rst

 Deep learning in Nengo
 **********************

-Experimental repository for examples and utilties incorporating and embedding deep learning networks in Nengo.
+A backend that allows users to incorporate deep learning networks in Nengo, as well as use deep learning training procedures to optimize Nengo model parameters.